Last Updated on: April 15th, 2021

 9: Provide attribution when using quotations.

 If you are using quotes (words said by others), make sure you put them within quotations marks and give credit to the original speaker.
-If you fail to do so when you are writing the piece, make sure it is done during the editing phase.
+But if you fail to do so when you are writing the piece, make sure it is done during the editing phase.

 If you don’t, you will be guilty of plagiarism!